plausible/docs/docs/custom-locations.md

 In situations like these, redacting identifiers from URLs can make things much more manageable, and only takes a few minutes to implement.

-For example, you could write a Javascript function that uses a regular expression to remove numerical identifiers from the URLs that Plausible receives:
+For example, you could write a JavaScript function that uses a regular expression to remove numerical identifiers from the URLs that Plausible receives:

 ```html
 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.manual.js"></script>